gndclouds/logs/notes/Research-on-Soil-Standards.md

 ## Standards

 I am still looking into the standards used, but there are two (SOUCE) very manual ways of accounting for soil sample collection.
-There was a [[U.S. Soil Enrichment Protocol]] created, but there is some controversy[^5] around the organization that funded the research, according to [[places/Archive/CarbonPlan]].
+There was a [[U.S. Soil Enrichment Protocol]] created, but there is some controversy[^5] around the organization that funded the research, according to [[CarbonPlan]].
 In [[A buyer’s guide to soil carbon offsets]] they reference how most existing protocols focus specifically on identifying how much carbon is captured.
 They don't necessarily account for total soil health.
 This seems to be because the focus is on carbon sequestration through agriculture and emergent funding around that through purchasing carbon offsets.
 However, I'm still looking for a standard that identifies explicitly the soil health or the regional health of an ecosystem in a way that is measured.
 They later published additional changes in *[[Additions to Our Analysis of Soil Carbon Protocols]]* and recommended some updates to the protocols.

 [[Pony Earth]] is working on collecting data from farms and using the data to make art as a way to fund the project and work on regenerating farms.